 The sociology faculty are currently engaged in a wide range of research related to the sociology of race, ethnicity, and immigration.
-These include projects on: race and residential real estate practices in neighborhoods (Dinzey-Flores); race, punishment, and social control in prisons (Friedman); the intersection of race and genetics (Bliss); racialized incorporation of immigrants in the United States (Chaudhary); race and the production and performance of popular culture (Chaudhary); racial dimensions of U.S. immigration policy (Lee); race x gender in digital culture and networked movements (Jones); changing ethno-racial inequality in neighborhood crime (Krivo); the meaning of diversity in U.S. biomedicine (Lee); and race and labor market inequality in the new economy (Mai).
+These include projects on: race and residential real estate practices in neighborhoods (Dinzey-Flores); the intersection of race and genetics (Bliss); racialized incorporation of immigrants in the United States (Chaudhary); race and the production and performance of popular culture (Chaudhary); racial dimensions of U.S. immigration policy (Lee); race x gender in digital culture and networked movements (Jones); the meaning of diversity in U.S. biomedicine (Bliss; Lee); and race and labor market inequality in the new economy (Mai).
 The methods employed include quantitative analyses of large data sets, ethnography and interviews, archival analysis, field and survey experiments, and digital ethnography.
 Thus, work in the race, ethnicity, and immigration program area reflects the diverse multi-method approach to research and training in the sociology department at Rutgers.

-Graduate students collaborate with faculty and work on a range of projects on topics including: race, gender, and urban violence; school integration programs; racialized labor market integration processes; race and class in Latinx immigrant settlement and integration; group threat and politics; Latinx youth racialization; performance of race in popular music; multiracial identification and the media; racism, biomedicine, and health disparities; and race and privilege; and antiracist social movements.
+Graduate students collaborate with faculty and work on a range of projects on topics including: race, gender, and urban violence; racialized labor market integration processes; Puerto Rican settlement and integration; group threat and politics; performance of race in popular music; multiracial identification and the media; race, culture, and prison order; and racism, biomedicine, and health disparities.

 At the undergraduate level, we offer a variety of courses across the levels of the curriculum on minority groups, comparative immigration studies, race relations, and immigrant minorities in the United States.